-While New York is an equitable distribution state, equitable does not mean equal.
-The process of valuing and dividing marital assets can be complex, particularly if there is a business involved.
+New York is an equitable division state, but the process of valuing and dividing marital assets can be extremely complex, particularly when there is a business involved.

-For example, if your divorce settlement involves a start-up or company that was either in the family or owned outright by one spouse, or created as a business together, you first must complete a complex financial evaluation to determine its value.
+For example, if your divorce settlement involves a start-up or company that was either in the family, owned outright by one spouse, or created as a business together, you first must complete a complex financial evaluation to determine its value.

 An accurate business valuation is critical as it may bear significantly on the divorce case, even if it is awarded to one spouse or considered separate property.
 When dealing with separate property claims, it is important to remember that the burden of proof rests with the spouse making the separate property claim.
 Your attorney must also consider active and passive appreciation that may have occurred during the marriage.